Gradient-based Hyperparameter Optimization Over Long Horizons: Background

-Reverse-mode differentiation (aka backpropagation) is the most popular way to compute gradients in modern neural networks, and its use has been widely democratized by deep learning toolboxes \cite{Paszke2019Pytorch}.
-In modern gradient-based HPO, it is always used in the inner optimization problem (Eq \ref{eq:bilevel_lower}) to optimize $\bo{\theta}$.
-However, the memory cost of using it for the outer optimization (Eq \ref{eq:bilevel_upper}) is $\mathcal{O}(FH)$ where $F$ is the memory cost of one forward pass through the network, which includes weights and activations.
-This is extremely limiting: for large networks, only $H \sim 10$ could be solved with modern GPUs, while problems like CIFAR-10 require $H \sim 10^5$.
-For this reason, reverse-mode differentiation through optimization is only popular in few-shot meta-learning problems \cite{Finn2017MAML}.

-When $H$ is large, we must instead use forward-mode differentiation for the outer optimization.
-The memory cost of forward-mode differentiation is constant with horizon size, scaling as $\mathcal{O}(DN)$ where $D$ is the number of network parameters, and $N$ is the total number of learnable hyperparameters.
-For some applications, this scaling with $N$ is a big disadvantage compared to reverse-mode differentiation, but sharing hyperparameters (Section \ref{sec:sharing_hyperparameters}) conveniently allows for smaller values of $N$ in our case.
+The vast majority of meta-learning applications use reverse-mode differentiation in the inner optimization problem (Eq \ref{eq:inner_loop}) to optimize $\bo{\theta}$.
+However, the memory cost of using reverse-mode differentiation for the outer optimization (Eq \ref{eq:outer_loop}) is $\mathcal{O}(FH)$, where $F$ is the memory used by one forward pass through the network (weights plus activations).
+This is often referred to as backpropagation through time (BPTT).
+In the non-greedy setting where $H=T$, BPTT is extremely limiting: for large networks, only $T \sim 10$ gradient steps could be solved with modern GPUs, while problems like CIFAR-10 require $T \sim 10^4$.
+Instead, we make use of forward-mode differentiation, which scales in memory as $\mathcal{O}(DN)$, where $D$ is the number of weights and $N$ is the number of learnable hyperparameters.
+The additional scaling with $N$ is a limitation if we learn one hyperparameter per inner step ($N = T$).
+Sharing hyperparameters (section \ref{subsec:sharing_hyperparameters}) mitigates gradient degradation, but also conveniently allows for smaller values of $N$.

-Here we consider hypergradients for the most popular optimizer, namely SGD with momentum and weight decay.
-To the best of our knowledge, other work focuses on simpler versions of this optimizer, usually by removing momentum and weight decay, and only learns the learning rate.
-Recall that we want to compute the hypergradient $(d\mathcal{L}_{val} / d\bo{\lambda})$.
-We can use the chain rule to write: